Organisational Behaviour Modification (OBM)

 Fred Luthans and R. Kreitner developed and used Organisational Behaviour Modification for a behavioural approach to the management of human resources for performance enhancement.

-The steps they have given in the application of the Organisational Behaviour Modification have been summarised in the following figure:
+The steps they have given in the application of this technique have been summarised in the following figure:

 - Identify undesired behaviour.
 Use the following questions as guideline.